Go to content

 Challenge to solve

-After launching the Feelgood Web Portal, the next goal was to make things easier for everyone involved in appointment registration at Feelgood’s 56 health clinics throughout Sweden.
+The next goal for Feelgood was to make things easier for everyone involved in appointment registration at Feelgood’s 56 health clinics in Sweden.

-Unfortunately, visitors at these clinics often struggled to register for their appointments because most of the clinics simply don’t have any dedicated staff for welcoming and helping visitors.
+Visitors at these clinics often struggled to register for their appointments because most of the clinics don’t have dedicated staff for welcoming visitors.

-Therefore, the treatment staff repeatedly had to go and check if their visitors had arrived or not.
-This had led to confusion and stress.
-This is what we were going to solve.
+Hence, treatment staff repeatedly had check if their visitors had arrived or not.
+This often led to confusion and stress, which we were going to get rid off.

 Goals to achieve

-We knew we had to design a solution that enabled visitors to register for their appointments on their own and that treatment staff had to be notified of this somehow.
-We set the these goals for the solution:
+We knew we had to design a solution that made it possible for visitors to register for appointments on their own and that treatment staff had to be notified when they did.
+We set the these goals:

 • It must be possible to scale nationwide